vcu-ssg/ssg-hs-forensics-app/README.md

         cd forensics-ui
         quarto render

-* If you want to rebuild and run the web application:
+* If you want to rebuild and run the web application, first rebuild the front-end, then:

         cd forensics-backend
         docker compose up -d